 On February 5, 2021, OSHA issued a proposed rule to update the Hazard Communication standard to align the standard with GHS revision 7, and “provide better alignment with other U.S. agencies and international trading partners”.
 The adoption of the proposed rule will require changes to SDS and labels.
 This further illustrates the wisdom of printing hazcom labels on-demand to eliminate the risk associated with pre-printed labels becoming obsolete.

 - Creation of product-specific chemical packaging labels

-- Review and updating of specific product labels
+- Review and updating of specific product safety and compliance labels

 Our expert staff understands your compliance-driven requirements and are committed to meeting your business and regulatory needs.
 Complete the contact form and ask for a Compliance Consultation today!